Chelsea star Caicedo’s car seized for ‘driving without valid licence’ – reports

 Caicedo, 23, could face a fine or a criminal prosecution if it is believed he has broken British driving laws.

-He is in Poland with his teammates for Thursday’s Uefa Conference League clash with Legia Warsaw.
+He is in Poland with his team-mates for Thursday’s Conference League clash with Legia Warsaw.

-Chelsea signed the Ecuador international from fellow Premier League side Brighton & Hove Albion in August 2023.
+The Blues signed the Ecuador international from fellow Premier League side Brighton in August 2023.

 He captained his country for the first time in September when Ecuador beat Peru in a World Cup qualifier.